kleinsimon/MicroStructureToolBox/README.md

 # LinearDistance
-Plugin for ImageJ to measure linear distances for binary images in X and Y Direction.
+Plugin for ImageJ to measure linear distances in binary images in X and Y direction.
-It scans an image linewise (with a gives skip factor) in both directions and finds stripes of only black or white lines and calculates the mean length of these stripes.
+It scans an image linewise (with a given skip distance) in both directions and finds stripes of only black or white and calculates the mean length of these stripes.

 # Application
 Used for the calcuation of mean free paths in a two phase material.